 Parent and Child

-A parent is a type of node that stored references of other nodes or points to other nodes.
+A parent is a type of node that stores references of other nodes or points to other nodes.
 In our example, the root node is the parent of the Fiction and Non-fiction node.
 Similarly, the Fiction node is the parent of Book 1, Book 2, and Book 3 (Nodes with the red backgrounds).